peterwzhang/TikTok-Trivia-Helper/README.md

 # TikTok Trivia Helper

-This is a program that attempts to find the answers for TikTok Trivia questions using Google and OpenAI's GPT-3. **As of 02/24/23 it has answered all questions correctly (6/6 games).**
+This is a program that attempts to find the answers for TikTok Trivia questions using Google and OpenAI's GPT-3.
+It also supports sending results to a Discord webhook.

-If you're in need of a TikTok Trivia referral code, you can use mine: <https://www.tiktok.com/t/ZTRnuPRKt/> or CI69079018.
+**As of 02/24/23 it has answered all non-video questions correctly (6/6 games).**

 ## Setup